tlourey/tlourey.github.io/pages/linux-commands.md

 To make the change permanent, add the line to your shell's startup file (e.g., .bashrc, .bash_profile):

 1. Open `~/.bashrc` for editing: `editor ~/.bashrc`
-2. At appropiate point, normally the very bottom add `export VARIABLE_NAME=value` substituting your variable name and value.
+2. At appropriate point, normally the very bottom add `export VARIABLE_NAME=value` substituting your variable name and value.
 3. Save the file
 4. To make it take effect type `source .bashrc` or start a new session
 5. If needed type `printenv VARIABLE_NAME` to check its in place.